 - long-lasting discomfort

 The risks are rare and most often associated with conditions that cause a weakened immune system or low platelet count.
-A weakened immune system can make you more prone to infection, and a low platelet count increases the likelihood of excessive bleeding.
+A weakened immune system can make you more prone to infection, and a low platelet count increases your risk of excessive bleeding.

-Your doctor may ask you to stop taking certain medications prior to the procedure.
-Don’t stop taking any medications unless your doctor instructs you to do so.
+You should let your doctor know about any medications you may be taking, including over-the-counter (OTC) medicines or nutritional supplements.
+You should also let them know about any allergies you have.
+Your doctor may ask you to stop taking certain medications before the procedure.
+But you shouldn’t stop taking any medications unless your doctor instructs you to do so.

-If you are nervous about the procedure, tell your doctor.
-He or she may give you a mild sedative to help you through your procedure.
+Tell your doctor if you’re nervous about the procedure.
+They may give you a mild sedative to help you through the procedure.

-You’ll be asked to change into a hospital gown and to lie down on your side or abdomen.
-Your body will be covered with a cloth with only the area of the exam showing.
+You’ll be asked to change into a hospital gown and lie down on your side or abdomen.
+Your body will be covered with a cloth so that only the area being examined is visible.

-Just before the procedure, you will be given local anesthesia to numb the area where the aspiration will take place.
+Just before the procedure, you’ll be given local anesthesia to numb the area where the aspiration will take place.
 This is typically at the top ridge of the rear of the hipbone.
 Occasionally, it may be taken from the chest bone.

-Your doctor will make a small incision so a hollow needle can get past the skin easier.
+Your doctor will make a small incision that makes it easier for a hollow needle to go into your skin.
 The needle then goes into the bone.
 Your doctor uses a syringe on the back of needle to draw out the fluid portion of the marrow.

-Immediately after the procedure, the incision will be bandaged and you will be taken into another room to rest before going home.
+Immediately after the procedure, the incision will be bandaged and you’ll go into another room to rest before going home.

 You may feel some slight pain for about a week after the procedure.
-This is typically handled easily with over-the-counter pain relievers.
-You will also be tasked with caring for the incision wound, which involves keeping it dry for 24 hours after the bone marrow aspiration.
+You can typically manage it with OTC pain relievers.
+You’ll also have to take care of the incision wound.
+You should keep the wound dry for 24 hours after the procedure.

-While you’re caring for your wound, your bone marrow sample will be sent to a laboratory for testing.
+While you’re caring for your wound, your bone marrow sample will go to a laboratory for testing.
 Your doctor will review test results with you during a follow-up appointment.